Capital City

 California’s diverse economy spans tech, entertainment, agriculture, and tourism, offering varied employment opportunities.

-Employees may not be unfairly discriminated by against:
+Employees may not be unfairly discriminated by against based on:

 Californian law mandates that employers pay employees at least twice a month.
 This requirement ensures employees are paid no less frequently than semimonthly.

-Employers and employees are responsible for specific employment taxes that contribute to federal and state programs, supporting benefits such as unemployment insurance, disability, and healthcare.
+You and your employees are responsible for specific employment taxes that contribute to federal and state programs, supporting benefits such as unemployment insurance, disability, and healthcare.
+Here's a quick summary of employer-specific payroll contributions:

-Employees are subject to several payroll taxes, contributing to state programs and federal benefits.
+Your company will be subject to several payroll taxes, contributing to state programs and federal benefits.
+Here's a snapshot of what employee payroll tax contributions you need to be aware of:

 In the United States, both federal and California state income tax returns are typically due on April 15 each year.
 If April 15 falls on a weekend or holiday, the deadline is extended to the next business day.
 California has, in certain years, provided automatic extensions for state tax filings, differing from the federal schedule.